currinjs/CurrinJS/aio/content/tutorial/toh-pt2.md

 When the app loads, `selectedHero` is undefined.
 The selected hero is initialized when the user clicks a hero's name.
-Angular can't display properties of the undefined `selectedHero` and throws the following error, visible in the browser's console:
+Currin can't display properties of the undefined `selectedHero` and throws the following error, visible in the browser's console: